faysal515/Java-Simple-Lab-Management-System/README.md

 # Demo
 You can always run the project executing the main function.
-The .jar is accompanied with this repo and also have a pre populated dataset
+The .jar is included with this repo and also have a pre populated dataset

 # Issues
 I have no intention to maintain this repo.
 Plus I also think there's nothing that can be added.
 You can play around as you want.
-Have tried mainitain OOP as much possible.
+The codebase is pretty much neat.
+Now I realize that the filter function doesn't have any `year` included. feel to free to upgrade as you want.